tonycapone/cloud_catalog_ai/README.md

 Then run `cdk deploy --all` to deploy the project to your environment.

-### Example Configuration
+### Example Configuration for cdk.context.json
 ```
 {
     "scrapeUrls": [
         "https://www.example.com/"
     ],
     "customerName": "ACME Corp",
-    "openAIAPIKey": "OPENAI_API_KEY",
     "customerFavicon": "optional favicon link",
     "customerLogo": "optional logo link for chat avatar"

 }
 ```
 The `scrapeUrls` array contains the URLs that will be scraped and indexed into Kendra.

 `customerName` Optional.
 This is the name of the customer that will be displayed in the header of the Streamlit Chat UI.

 `CustomerFavicon` Optional.
 The favicon that will be displayed in the header of the Streamlit Chat UI.

 `CustomerLogo` Optional.
 The logo that will be displayed next to generated responses.
-`openAIAPIKey` is self explanatory

 ## Stack Description
 ### KendraStack